L-four/lm_paypal/README.txt

-This is a Drupal 4.7 set of modules to provide donations, paid role or group subscriptions and paid node posting via PayPal.
+This is a set of modules to provide donations, paid role or group subscriptions and paid node posting via PayPal.

 These modules are provided with NO warranty or liability stated or implied.